eea/eea.progressbar/README.rst

 .. image:: http://ci.eionet.europa.eu/job/eea.progressbar-plone4/badge/icon
   :target: http://ci.eionet.europa.eu/job/eea.progressbar-plone4/lastBuild

-A system that visually display a progress bar in the publishing process of a document according with the workflow state in which the document is.
+A system that visually display a *workflow percentage bar* or a *workflow steps trail* in the publishing process of a document according with the workflow state in which the document is.

 Contents
 ========